lfrank01/CircuitPython/Classes_Objects_And_Modules/README.md

   For example, `me = Human("Luke")` takes the argument `Luke` and gives it to the class `Human` to create a new Human object.
 The `__init__` method of `Human` would be run when this line is executed.

-* An anode is a positively-charged electrode, and a cathode is a negatively-charged electrode.
+* An anode is the positive lead of the LED (where electrons flow out), and a cathode is the negative lead of the LED (where electrons flow in).

 * A common anode RGB LED is basically a red, green, and blue LED crammed into one compartment.
+So electrons flow into one of the pins corresponding to a color, and they all flow out of the common anode pin back to the power source (to the positive connection because electrons are attracted to positive charge and repelled by negative charge).

 * The common anode RGB LED has an interesting way of being wired.
 A resistor must be placed between each RGB color leg and its corresponding pin.
 This is because the RGB color legs run in parallel.
 Each RGB color leg requires a different